jaylikesbunda/Flipper-IR-Library/README.md

 ⚠️ **ALPHA VERSION**: This project is in early development.
 Expect bugs and frequent changes.

 A web-based IR signal library and browser for the Flipper Zero.
-Browse your local IR files and share them with the community.
+Making use of embedded .ir metadata.

 ## Current Status
 This is an alpha release with basic functionality